-- 11. Medical Assistant students must have any required health examinations, pathology tests, and immunizations completed prior to beginning clinical courses, fieldwork training, or externship experience. - 12.
-The State, employers, and various other agencies may require criminal background checks before a student can be placed in an externship or take professional licensing certification or registration exams. - 13.
+- 12. The State, employers, and various other agencies may require criminal background checks before a student can be placed in an externship or take professional licensing certification or registration exams.
+No.9 - 13.
 As a prospective student, you are encouraged to review this Catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
-If there is any portion of the agreement that you do not understand, please ask to have it explained to you.
+If there is any portion of the agreement that you do not understand, please ask to have it explained to you. - 14.
+South Coast College does not have any program-specific student brochures.
+The institution shall provide the school catalog to any person upon request.